Sawall-Lab/Lab_management/3_Water_quality_sampling/SeapHOx_Deployment_&_Retrieval.md

     6. Set the sampling interval in seconds (Eddy Reef JSB = 300 seconds).
     7. Input minimum expected water temperature.
 Set sampling interval in seconds.
 7. The SeapHOx is now programmed for deployment.
-8. Swipe a magnet over the [switch](   ) at the bottom to confirm the SeapHOx is ready for deployment.
+8. Swipe a magnet over the [switch](../images/SeapHOx_Deployment_&Retrieval/SeapHOx_Switch.png) at the bottom to confirm the SeapHOx is ready for deployment.
-    1. If the light flashes green: SeapHOx is ready.
+    - If the light flashes green: SeapHOx is ready.
-    2. Flashes red: The Seaphox did not disconnect correctly
+    1 If the light flashes red: The Seaphox did not disconnect correctly
         1. Open the command terminal in the UCI software.
         2. Type “startlater” and press enter.
         3. The command terminal should now show the logging start and interval.